thats-charlie/react-template/README.md

 # React Template

-This is a React base project that is set up with a custom JWT auth system, authenticated routing, api interactions, and some basic ui components
+This is a React base project that is set up with a custom JWT auth system, authenticated routing, api interactions, and some basic UI components

 ## Setup